nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 **Juvelle**: To be able to represent the Philippines in the 2020 Olympics and inspire Filipinas to go for their dreams and climb even harder.

 **Send**: How does it feel to be part of the national climbing team?
-**Juvelle**: It’s awesome because it allows me to represent the PH and compete with the best which is one of my goals.
+**Juvelle**: It’s awesome because it allows me to represent the Philippines and compete with the best.

 </div>